gilmore-lab/sex-differences-project/protocol/test-session-protocol.md

 - Log-in to survey computer with your individual PSU login
 - Load page with surveys: <https://pennstate.qualtrics.com/jfe/form/SV_5AoCVwYH7ZsXFQh>. **UPDATED 2020-1-23**.

+#### Pick Participant ID
+- Participant IDs are listed on the whiteboard in the lab.
+- Please select the smallest number
+    - Enter this into the Qualtrics Survey
+    - Enter this into the Temporal duration threshold task
+    - Enter this into the Contrast sensitivity task
+    - Write this on the Vision Scoring Sheet
+- Cross this number out with the brown marker on the whiteboard.

+#### Daily Schedule
+- The Daily Schedule will be located in the green folder

 ### After participant arrives